FugueWeb/dapp-dun/README.md

 `Change Voting Rules` is special, since only the contract owner of Association can call it.
 So, for all intents and purposes, there is a benevolent dictatorship at play for purposes of this testing environment, meaning whoever controls that address can unilaterally change key aspects of the governance model. **HOWEVER** there are transparent ways to remove or redistribute this power once the model is established and before any voting/proposal making begins, which can be explored/discussed later.

-# Advanced Topics

-More to follow.
-Topics will include:

-* What the `data` parameter can do
-* Reading contract events
-* Distributing power away from the contract owner
-* New functionality

 # Feedback and Trouble shooting

 This is an open source project.
 Please post any comments - technical, political, or otherwise - by creating or responding to an issue.
 That way we can properly track and discuss it.
 Likewise, if you make new proposals or vote on existing ones, feel free to put comments there too to alert others (though this information is available publicly on the blockchain).